Updates (January 2026 to March 2026)

 AI Asset Filters

-• AI Model Types — Filters assets on the type of AI model, for example, Google-gemini-pro and gpt-3.5-turbo.
+AI Model Types — Filters assets by AI model type, for example, Google-gemini-pro and gpt-3.5-turbo.

-• AI Vendors — Filters assets based on the vendor providing the AI capability, for example, OpenAI and Google.
+AI Vendors — Filters assets by the vendor providing the AI capability, for example, OpenAI and Google.

 Once you have applied the necessary filters, Traceable displays the information on the page.
 You can click on an AI asset to view its details.
 The following sections highlight these details for each AI asset.
-You can use this information to gather insights and perform actions according to your requirements.
+You can use this information to gain insights and take actions based on your requirements.

 AI APIs and their details

 The AI API details page is similar to the Endpoint Details page but highlights insights based on AI traffic.
-It displays the total requests, attack types, malicious behaviors, traces, and metrics so you can track how the AI endpoints are performing.
-You can view information, such as API details, the risk score associated with the API, requests, and other metrics.
+It displays total requests, attack types, malicious behaviors, traces, and metrics, so you can track how AI endpoints are performing.
+You can view information such as API details, the API's risk score, requests, and other metrics.

 AI Endpoint Details